rowcased/rowcased.github.io/alternate_page.md

 * 18% ~ percentage these make of all approved C kata on site
 * 5,000 ~ number of correct solves made collectively worldwide

-Here is a list of my approved [C Translations](/C_translations) currently active on the website.
+Here is a list of the [C Translations](/C_translations) now available on the website.

 Here I put a piece of Python code for you to look at:
 ```python